govind978/Online-Meeting-Application/README.md

 # Description:
 This project is a feature-rich Android video-calling app that utilizes Jitsi SDK for seamless real-time communication.
 The app enables users to sign up with their basic details and securely stores the data using Firebase Cloud Firestore.
-User authentication is handled through Firebase Authentication, providing a convenient auto-sign-in feature.
+User authentication is handled through Firebase Authentication, which provides a convenient auto-sign-in feature.
 The app includes the following key functionalities:

 # User Registration and Authentication: